 For this moment, turn off your television or computer.
 Don't flip through your phone.
 Multitasking is excellent when it saves time.
 But, it also creates a web of distractions that keep your brain moving.

 Allow yourself to take a break from the kids, the laundry, or the deadlines.
 You might discover that you can step back in refreshed and recharged!

 Focus On Your Senses

-A mug of tea is a great focal point for a meditative practice.
+A mug of tea is a great focal point for meditative practice.
 It stimulates so many sensory organs.
-As you sip, try to focus on the taste, smell, and feeling.
+Try to focus on the taste, smell, and feeling as you sip.
 Allow yourself to pay attention to the subtleties of the flavor.

-By meditating on a cup of tea, you get the added benefits that come from the leaf itself.
-Tea contains an amino acid called L-thenanine, which stimulates natural calm within the mind.
-In fact, L-theanine specifically stimulates alpha brain wave activity, thus facilitating a focused and calm mind perfect for your mindfulness practice.
+By meditating on a cup of tea, you get the added benefits of the leaf.
+Tea contains an amino acid called L-theanine, which stimulates natural calm within the mind.
+L-theanine stimulates alpha brain wave activity, thus facilitating a focused and calm mind perfect for your mindfulness practice.

 Tea Culture, Ceremony, and Mindfulness

 Japan's tea ceremony is renowned for its beauty and attention to detail.
 It is a Zen Buddhist practice called Chado, literally "Tea Way."
 The elegance and focus are part of the philosophy.

 In The Book of Tea, Okakura Kakuzō explains: